ClipFlip : Multi-view Clipart Design: Visual Scaffold Synthesis

+Our system includes two major components: (i) visual scaffold synthesis, which synthesizes the input clipart under a desired viewpoint, and (ii) the drawing user interface, which displays the synthesized visual scaffold beneath the user’s drawing canvas to aid the drawing process.
 Given the input clipart consists of multiple closed paths $S=\{C_0, C_1,..
-C_{n-1}\}$ under input viewpoint $\theta^{i}$, the goal of this step is to synthesize the visual scaffold that aids the users to efficiently design the clipart from an unseen viewpoint $\theta^{u}$.
-To achieve this goal, we design our method by addressing the following 3 aspects: \begin{enumerate} \item the shape in the visual scaffold image has to match the user's imagination for the input clipart from viewpoint $\theta^{u}$. \item the appearance style of the visual scaffold has to match the input clipart. \item the geometric style of the shape in the visual scaffold has to match the input clipart. \end{enumerate} If the shape in visual scaffold conflicts with the user's imagination (\ie~violate (1)), it will hinder the creation process instead of providing useful aids.
+C_{n-1}\}$ under input viewpoint $\theta^{i}$, the goal of this step is to synthesize the visual scaffold that aids the users in designing the clipart from an unseen viewpoint $\theta^{u}$ efficiently.
+To achieve this goal, we design our method by addressing the following three aspects: \begin{enumerate} \item the shape in the visual scaffold image has to match the user's imagination for the input clipart from viewpoint $\theta^{u}$. \item the appearance style of the visual scaffold has to match the input clipart. \item the geometric style of the shape in the visual scaffold has to match the input clipart. \end{enumerate} If the shape in the visual scaffold conflicts with the user's imagination (\ie~violate (1)), it will hinder the creative process instead of providing useful aids.
 In the meanwhile, if the geometric and appearance style did not match the input clipart (\ie~violate (2) and (3)), the clipart created by the user will not be depicted as clipart.
-To address the above observations, we propose an user-assisted curve extrusion method to generate reference 3D shape from the input clipart.
+To address the above observations, we propose a user-assisted curve extrusion method to generate a reference 3D shape from the input clipart.
 The user is allowed to provide structural annotations on the input clipart to indicate the 3D structure information.
-As illustrated in \figname~\ref{fig:overall_flow}, our method generate a reference 3D model $M$ by following the guidance of both user's structural annotations and the guiding mesh $M^{G}$, which is reconstructed by using a single-view mesh reconstruction method based on the input clipart $S$. \cgfhl{ Noted that we use the rastered clipart $S$ for inferring the guiding mesh.
-The main reason for choosing raster-based method is because unlike the mature architecture for raster image, such as CNN (convolutional neural network), there is no mature learning-based method that handles the vector clipart well. } We search for optimal thickness and transformations of extrusion for simultaneously matching users's structural annotations, while best interpreting the guiding shape $M^{G}$.
+As illustrated in \figname~\ref{fig:overall_flow}, our method generates a reference 3D model $M$ by following the guidance of both user's structural annotations and the guiding mesh $M^{G}$, which is reconstructed by using a single-view mesh reconstruction method based on the input clipart $S$.
+We search for optimal thickness and transformations of extrusion to simultaneously match users' structural annotations, while best interpreting the guiding shape $M^{G}$. \cgfhl{ Noted that we use the rasterized curves of the input clipart $S$ for inferring the guiding mesh.
+The main reason for choosing the raster-based method is because unlike the mature architecture for raster image, such as CNN (convolutional neural network), there is no mature learning-based method that handles the vector clipart well. } \minorhl{ Moreover, this paper aims not to propose a novel deep learning architecture that directly handles vector clipart.
+Even though there exists relevant work~\mbox{\cite{lopes2019learned}} that handles vector format data using a deep generative model, however, their model did not consider (i) the color, (ii) shape category, and (iii) the viewpoint information.
+These pieces of information are vital to our application.
+So we choose to leverage more mature methods proposed on raster image and focus on our application of aiding users to design clipart under unseen viewpoint. }